1ma/UMAPsr7HmacBundle/README.md

 ### Customize the error response

-By default the bundle will return a laconic "401 Unauthorized" response for every authentication error that happens inside an hmac firewall.
+By default the bundle will return a laconic `401 Unauthorized` response for every authentication error that happens inside an hmac firewall.

 However, Symfony's Security Component has a little known feature called [entry points](http://symfony.com/doc/current/components/security/firewall.html#entry-points) that are nothing more than implementations of the [AuthenticationEntryPointInterface](http://api.symfony.com/3.1/Symfony/Component/Security/Http/EntryPoint/AuthenticationEntryPointInterface.html)